Konsyliarz42/bow-and-arrow/README.md

 > **Optifine** does not match textures for tipped arrows so **whole** quiver change colour!

+### Short bow

+*Not just for kids!*

+A new type of bow inspired by Minecraft Dungeons.
+Add "short bow" to the bow name to get a small weapon.

+### Long bow

+*When you need something bigger!*

+A new type of bow inspired by Minecraft Dungeons.
+Add "long bow to the name of the bow to get this large piece of wood.

 ### Material bows

 *Show everyone how epic your bow is!*